Naloxu/Naloxu/README.md

-# Hi there 👋
+# Hi
-I'm Naloxu, a self-driven developer exploring the edge of software.
+I'm Naloxu, a 15 years old self-driven developer

-I contribute to open-source, improving code, fixing bugs, and experimenting with new tools.

-I build projects in Python and Java, and I'm diving deep into C++ and system-level programming.
+I build projects in Python, and I'm diving deep into C++ and system-level programming.

-I thrive on challenges, learning fast, and leveling up my skills every day.

-### Fun Facts:
-  - Passionate about coding, systems, and performance
-  - Competitive judo athlete and calisthenics enthusiast
-  - Always testing new languages, frameworks, and techniques